Norwich University: Hazing

-In the nineteenth century, hazing of undergraduates by upperclassmen was normal in all military schools and many non-military ones as well.
+In the nineteenth century, hazing of undergraduates by upperclassmen was common in all military schools and many non-military ones as well.
 Hazing diminished in the early 20th century.
 By the late 20th century, it was prohibited by university rules and illegal by state law.
 But, there were several reported instances of hazing in 1990, 1995, and 2022.

-Preparing Leaders for 21st Century
+21st century

 In 2001, Norwich sold its Vermont College campus and non-traditional degree programs to the Union Institute and University.
 In 2008 Vermont College's arts programs were spun off to establish the independent Vermont College of Fine Arts.

-Prior to the 2009–2010 school year, companies consisted of one upperclassmen platoon and one freshmen platoon, with each platoon consisting of three squads.
-The companies in the original system were Alpha, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Kilo, Lima, Mike, Band, Drill Team, Military Police, and Artillery.
-The companies Alpha through Mike were known as "line companies", and were part of Battalions 1, 2, 3 and 4.
-Band, Drill Team, Military Police and Artillery were placed in Provisional Battalion.

-Under this traditional system a cadet could serve in one company his entire time at the school, building strong camaraderie and connections.
-While this had the benefit of creating unique cultures and traditions in each company, and strengthened the bond each cadet had with his/her fellow "Rook Buddies" and the Corps and school at large, sometimes long-standing company traditions led to fraternity-like hazing and eventually challenged the authority of the Corps chain of command.

 In 2009, the Provisional Artillery Company was deactivated.